qalle2/nes-util/README.md

 Requires [Pillow](https://python-pillow.org).
 ```
 Convert an image file into an NES CHR (graphics) data file.
-Arguments: IN OUT PALETTE (PALETTE is optional)
+Arguments: inputFile outputFile palette
-    IN: Image file to read (e.g. PNG).
+    inputFile: Image file to read (e.g. PNG).
+Width must be
-        Width must be 128 pixels (16 tiles).
+        128 pixels (16 tiles).
+Height must
-        Height must be a multiple of 8 pixels (1 tile).
-        No more than 4 unique colors.
+        be a multiple of 8 pixels (1 tile).
+No more than 4 unique
+        colors.
-    OUT: NES CHR data file to write.
+    outputFile: NES CHR data file to write.
+The size will be a multiple of
-         The size will be a multiple of 256 bytes (16 tiles).
+        256 bytes (16 tiles).
-    PALETTE: Input palette (which image colors correspond to CHR colors 0-3).
+    palette: Optional.
+Input palette (which image colors correspond to CHR
-             Four hexadecimal RRGGBB color codes (000000-ffffff) separated by
+        colors 0-3).
+Four hexadecimal RRGGBB color codes (000000-ffffff)
-             commas.
+        separated by commas.
 All colors must be distinct.
+Palette must include
-             Palette may contain colors not present in input file.
+        every unique color in input file.
+Palette may contain colors not
-             Palette must include every unique color in input file.
+        present in input file.
         Default: 000000,555555,aaaaaa,ffffff
 ```

 ### nes_color_swap.py